ryankennedyio/ib-docker/README.md

 Container to easily set up Interactive Brokers Gateway in a headless environment.

 ## Quick Usage
+This assumes some basic working knowledge of Docker.
+The (getting started)[https://docs.docker.com/engine/getstarted/] tutorial is the fastest way to learn the basics.

 1) Check out the repo.

 2) `docker build -t <pick-a-name> .` from within the repo.
 You should build your own image rather than use one on dockerhub for security reasons.